rcallaby/rcallaby.github.io/README.md

 - 🌱 I'm also preparing for multiple certifications such as **Security+, Network+, and other Microsoft Azure Certifications**

+- 🌱 I have also discovered an interest in Computer Forensics

 - 🌱 I’m currently ranking Elite-Hacker on **[Hack The Box](https://app.hackthebox.com/profile/171426)**

 - 📝 I regularly write articles on **[http://www.richardcallaby.com](http://www.richardcallaby.com)**